WiliamMelo01/EmpoweruCertificateMicroserviceLambda/README.md

 ## TODO

-- [ ] IMplement CI/CD to automate deploy
+- [ ] Implement CI/CD to automate deploy
 - [ ] Implement functionality to pre-generate certificates and store them in S3 for faster retrieval when requested by students

 ## License